riptano/argus/readme.md

 # Argus - why?
 Argus provides some key functionality over the existing JIRA web browser or free JIRA clients:

-1. Querying 2 different JIRA connections and displaying the results together (open-source + proprietary in single dashboard, for example)
+1. Querying multiple JIRA connections and displaying the results together (single eng, multiple OSS projects for example)
 2. Displaying dependency chains of tickets in a single dashboard without having to follow links via a browser.
 3. More compact visualization of results in a terminal rather than relying on a browser.
 4. Caching jira results locally and only pulling a diff of updated on query.